-An electronic failure can be inconvenient with the deks stuck at sitting or standing height or somewhere in between.
+An electronic failure can be inconvenient with the desk stuck at sitting or standing height or somewhere in between.

 When overloaded it can slow down and burn out.
 This can be avoided by adhering to the manufacturer's load recommendations.

-In countries where power outages are common, repeated outages not only prevent the desk from being adjusted but require that the desk is reset after each outage.
+In countries where power outages are common, repeated outages may prevent the desk from being adjusted.

 We would say so.